 After surgery, your care team will monitor and treat your pain in consultation with pain management physicians.
 Except for shoulder replacement surgery, which requires a one or two-night stay, your shoulder surgery is not likely to require an overnight stay at NEBH.

-Occupational therapy can help restore your ability to perform routine daily activities following shoulder surgery.
+Occupational and physical therapy can help restore your ability to perform routine daily activities following shoulder surgery.
 Our occupational therapists will work with you on overcoming the many challenges that come with having your arm in a sling, from making meals to taking a shower.

 Patient Safety Really Matters Here

 At NEBH, patient safety is ingrained in our history and our culture.
 Among the many measures we've instituted to boost safety, these are particularly important if you're undergoing shoulder surgery: